juju/docs/src/en/getting-started-jaas.md

 output.

 After successful authentication, you will be asked to enter a descriptive name for the JAAS controller.
-This means any models or applications you have already deployed are now accessible from the command line.
+This means you can operate your models or applications in JAAS from the command line.

 ## View your models